Scoup/generator-lc-angular/README.md

 Generator for Angular.JS

 Project based on [generator-cg-angular](https://github.com/cgross/generator-cg-angular) that was abandoned.
 Great thanks [@cgross](https://github.com/cgross) and others contributors, you did a great job.
-Because aways having to customize the generator-cg-angular I started a fork.
+Because I aways had to customize the generator-cg-angular I started a fork.

-This project is starting and not yet ready for production.
+**This project is starting and not yet ready for production.
 I'm adding some of the pull requests of cg-angular in this project.
-All help are welcome.
+All help are welcome.**

 >Yeoman Generator for Enterprise Angular Projects